top of page

 REDUCE RISK by

 Consuming whole, real foods, healthy fats, lean meat or plant based proteins....
 Avoiding any processed foods or deep fried, pop, anything white ( sugar, breads, cereals, etc.) minimize raw meat (sushi), pork, minimize dairy (mucous producing), minimize alcohol & coffee (use green and herbal teas), drink 2-3L water daily with lemon or lime, make sure your bowel moves 3 meals in/ 3 meals our regularily, get your sleep - a weakened immune system makes a good host, be sure to get your vit.
-C, D, B complex, trace minerals to keep your immune system strong, and last but not least, a happy state of mind creates a happy body....dont sweat the small stuff!
+C, D, B complex, trace minerals to keep your immune system strong, good nutrition and last but not least, a happy state of mind creates a happy body....dont sweat the small stuff!

 PLEASE NOTE: when making diet or lifestyle changes, always contact your medical doctor or medical advisor, especially regarding your medication use.
 This website is not intended to treat, cure or mitigate disease.